-Some pain-relieving medications, especially those meant for cold and flu, contain caffeine to counter their sedative effects (15).
+Some pain-relieving medications, especially those meant for cold and flu, contain caffeine to counter their sedative effects (14).
 Learn to read the composition of medications before you take them, and try to avoid over-the-counter medications.
-Always seek your practitioner’s approval before taking any medicines.
+Always seek your practitioner’s approval before taking any medicine.

 Are There Any Safe Alternatives To Coffee During Pregnancy?

 Moderate consumption will not do any harm.
-But if you want to reduce your consumption or give up coffee, there are other safer, less-caffeinated alternatives you can choose from.
+So replace a big cup of coffee with a small one.
+But if you want to give up coffee, there are other safer, less-caffeinated alternatives to choose from.

 - Green tea: Green or herbal teas are low in caffeine.
 They are barely brewed and are your safest bet.